 The undersigned certifies that he has read and here by recommends for acceptance by The Open University of Tanzania a dissertation entitled, Effects of Rewards on Employees' Performance in Commercial Banks of Tanzania: An Empirical Study.
-In partial fulfilment of the requirements for the award of Degree of Master in Human Resources Management (MHRM).
+In partial fulfilment of the requirements for the award of Degree of Master in Human Resources Management (MHRM) of the Open Unbiversity of Tanzania.